Rachelsjp/retail-store-analytics-dashboard/README.md

 ## dashboard.png

-Screenshot preview of the dashboard.
+Screenshot preview of the interactive dashboard.

 ---